tamago1908/Cursor-Changer.bat/README.md

 > Also, as stated in the changelog, the **use of fonts other than MS Gothic is not recommended**.
 I am trying to get it to display in a different font, but **it may still cause unexpected display problems**.
 > If you find a bug or a glitch, please report it in an issue.
 ___

-### - 1.13 build 64 (Major Update, ULTRA SUPER BIG)

-#### From 1.12 Stable
-#### Added :
-- **OOBE feature!**
-- **BSOD Screen (Error Tracker)!**
-- **New Exit Menu!**
-- **New Version Check Menu!**
-- **Update Check Feature!**
-- **Check Update When Boot feature!**
-- Mainmenu Messages
-- ShutDown Screen
-- New Three Boot Animation (You can toggle it at setting menu)
-- Batch now check powershell is available or not
-- And more...
-#### Chenged :
-- **Boot animation has been improved!**
-- Significant changes in processing around startup process and processing order
-- Now you can chenge the path of setting file is located (you need edit this batch)
-- Improvement of some debug feature
-- dogcheck related code is almost chenged
-- fastboot has been replaced by checkupdate
-- Many things
-#### fixed :
-- **English Translation!**
-- Some Bad things
-- Numerous other bug fixes
-- And More...

-> This update almost doubled the size of the file, from 133KB in 1.12 to 250KB.
-Most of this is due to OOBE.
-> But it took us about 6 months to release a stable board, so I guess it's reasonable...
-> and in a way it was doomed, since it took us 6 months to release 1.12 as well...
-> If you find a bug or a glitch, please report it in an issue.

-#### From 1.13β6
-#### Added :
-- **Now you can toggle New three Boot Animation at in setting menu!**
-#### Chenged :
-- More More More Better Boot code (little bit more faster boot)
-- New BSOD Screen (Windows 10 likey)
-#### fixed :
-- **Issue with Windows 11 Cenary build not correctly identifying the version**
-- Significant changes in processing around startup process and processing order
-- Multiple "processing..." messages displayed when changing settings
-- some bugs
-___